 Claiming compensation for injuries sustained on a foreign holiday *

 Unfortunately, accidents while on holiday abroad happen all too often.
-Typical events that give rise to personal injuries * for holidaymakers, leading to holiday accident compensation *, include:
+Typical events that give rise to personal injuries * for holidaymakers, leading to holiday injury claims *, include:

 - being involved a road traffic accident while travelling.

 - sustaining injuries caused by the defective or dangerous condition of your accommodation or holiday complex.